Samuel Clarke (minister): Life

 Clarke going to London soon afterwards was pressed to the curacy of St. Bennet Fink, in the gift of the chapter of Windsor.
 The former curate having been expelled, Clarke was elected in his place by the parishioners, and when the war was over resigned Alcester, which was troubled by 'sectaries,' in order to retain it.
 He occupied himself in writing books, dated from his study in Threadneedle Street.
 He was well known among the London clergy; was a governor and twice president of Sion College; and served on the committee of ordainers for London in 1643.
 He was one of the fifty-seven ministers who, 20 January 1649, signed a protest against taking away the king's life.
 He assisted in drawing up the jus divinum ministerii evangelici, issued by the London Provincial Assembly in 1653, in defence of the regular ministry against the lay-preaching permitted by the independents.
 In 1654 he was an assistant to the parliamentary commission for the expulsion of scandalous ministers and schoolmasters in the city of London.

 At the Restoration Clarke was deputed by the London ministers to congratulate the king; and he took part with Baxter and others in the Savoy Conference.
 He was ejected in 1662, with two of his sons and four other members of his family.
 In 1665, with a few other Nonconformists, he took the oath against resistance imposed by the Five Mile Act.
 Judge John Kelynge, before whom he appeared, congratulated the swearers upon their renunciation of the solemn league and covenant.
 Clarke disavowed this interpretation, and to put his motives beyond suspicion retired to Hammersmith 24 April 1666.
 Before his ejection he married his friend Baxter to Margaret Charlton (10 September 1662).
 Clarke continued to communicate at his parish church.
 He moved to Isleworth, and spent his time in compiling popular books, chiefly on biography.

+Family

-His wife died 21 June 1675, aged 73, and he wrote her life.
+His wife Katherine died 21 June 1675, aged 73, and he wrote her life.
 He died at Isleworth 25 December 1683.

-Biography
+The preacher and writer Samuel Clarke (1626-1701) was his son.

+Biographies

 He takes as an appropriate name for a biographer the anagram 'Su[c]k-all-Cream' (Marrow, &c., 1675).
 Clarke's biographical works are: